odoo/documentation/content/applications/general/voip/devices_integrations.rst

 ===================================

 The Odoo *VoIP* (Voice over Internet Protocol) module and widget can be used from any browser on a laptop or desktop device.
-Simply click on the :guilabel:`📞 (phone)` icon in the upper-right corner, while in the Odoo database, and the widget appears.
+Simply click on the :guilabel:`☎️ (phone)` icon in the upper-right corner, while in the Odoo database, and the widget appears.

 .. seealso::